castle-engine/castle-engine/examples/fps_game/README.txt

-Example of a 3D FPS game using "Castle Game Engine".
+Example of a fully-working 3D FPS game using "Castle Game Engine".
+We have a level, creatures, items, inventory, player can die, we also show some extra stuff (buttons, custom viewport and such).

 You can compile this example (and any other example here, for that matter) using Lazarus (http://www.lazarus.freepascal.org/):